 Because it is deeply placed, a PICC line can be left in your arm longer than a regular IV catheter.
 That makes it useful if you need to continue receiving medication or nutrition at home after leaving the hospital.

-A. First, your skin will be carefully cleaned at the place where the PICC will go in.
+To place a PICC line, your skin will be carefully cleaned at the place where the PICC will go in.
 The doctor or nurse will insert a special needle through your skin, and then thread the catheter through this needle to place it in the right spot.

 “A chest x-ray and electrocardiogram technology help your doctor or nurse know if the PICC line is placed properly,” says Kristina Marie Rahnamay-Azar, DO, Franklin Park Family Practice-UPMC.
 Part of the catheter will remain outside your body and taped in place before being covered with a sterile dressing.

-A. Your care team will leave the PICC line in place as long as it’s needed.
+Your care team will leave the PICC line in place as long as it’s needed.
 The dressing will need to be changed every week (or more often if it becomes dirty or loose).
 A medical professional also will flush the catheter regularly to make sure it stays open.

 You’ll want to keep an eye on the insertion site to make sure it doesn’t become red or painful.
 If it does, you should tell your doctor or medical professional.
 Your doctor or nurse can give you suggestions about how to care for a PICC line at home.